wgsl-tooling-wg/wesl-spec/README.md

 Several other WGSL enhancements are in various stages of discussion, see [below](#other-wgsl-enhancements).
-We'll group a first set of stable enhancements into a 1.0 release.
+We'll eventually group a community prioritized set of stable enhancements into a 1.0 release.

 ## Tools